 We provide real time decision support services based on a powerful system that works with three components:

-• The Coastal Emergency Risks Assessment (CERA) storm surge mapper
+- The Coastal Emergency Risks Assessment (CERA) visualization tool

 The ADCIRC storm surge model is a hydrodynamic simulation model developed for the purpose of predicting flooding impacts from ongoing and potential future storm events.
 ADCIRC is one of the most sophisticated models to compute tide, winds and hurricane storm surge.
 The model has seen many improvements in recent years, and its use is increasing.
 Our team ensures that ADCIRC’s leading storm surge modeling technology is available to all agencies charged with the mission of protecting life and property from coastal hazards.

 The ADCIRC Surge Guidance System (ASGS) provides support to get the ADCIRC model running customized on high performance computers.
-From running ADCIRC storm surge guidance in real-time operationally to modeling impacts of proposed coastal protection and restoration projects, the ASGS is used in decision support services for public sector agencies including the Texas State Operations Center, the Governor’s Office of Homeland Security and Emergency Preparedness in Louisiana, NOAA, FEMA, the US Coast Guard, and the US Army Corps of Engineers, among others.
+From running ADCIRC storm surge guidance in real-time operationally to modeling impacts of proposed coastal protection and restoration projects, the ASGS is used in decision support services for public sector agencies including the Governor’s Office of Homeland Security and Emergency Preparedness in Louisiana, NOAA, FEMA, the US Coast Guard, and the US Army Corps of Engineers, among others.